lawrencehook/remove-youtube-suggestions/README.md

 # Remove Youtube Suggestions
-### A Firefox Add On to hide all suggestions from the youtube sidebar
+### A Firefox Add-On to hide all suggestions from the YouTube

 "Remove Youtube Suggestions" hides the homepage and the videos that appear on the sidebar.
 Motivated by an attempt to stymie the "YouTube rabbit hole."

-### Why should I use this plugin
+### Why should I use this plugin?
-Google optimizes for the most engaging videos to recommend, and not necessarily the best content.
-Their ideal recommendations set in motion the brain's automatic response to click — even if you weren't really interested and often results in a waste of your time.
+Google optimizes recommendations to be the most _engaging_ videos.
+Their ideal recommendation sets in motion the brain's automatic response to click — regardless if you are interested or not.
+Persistent exposure to these suggestions results in a waste of your time.
+So download this add-on and remove them as you please!

 Available for install here: https://addons.mozilla.org/en-US/firefox/addon/remove-youtube-s-suggestions/

 ### Contributing
-If you'd like to contribute to the development of this project, the following commands will get you started with a dev environment.
+If you'd like to contribute to the development of this add-on, the following commands will get you started in a dev environment.

 ```
 $ git clone https://github.com/emumoo/remove-youtube-suggestions.git